Rhode Island White: History

 Rhode Island Whites arose from the work of J. Alonzo Jocoy of Peacedale, Rhode Island, which began in 1888.
 Developed through crosses of Partridge Cochins, White Wyandottes, and the rose comb type of White Leghorn, it was solidified as a breed by 1903.
 It was first accepted into the American Poultry Association's Standard of Perfection in 1922.
 Moderately popular up until the 1960s, it is now a relatively rare fowl.
 It is listed on the American Livestock Breeds Conservancy as a breed to watch, with less than 3,000 birds known to have existed circa 2003.
 Like most standard breeds, it also appears in a bantam variety.

 Characteristics

 Rhode Island Whites are a dual-purpose fowl suitable for both meat and egg production.
-Males weigh 8.5 pounds (3.9 kilos) and hens weigh 6.5 pounds (3 kilos).
+Roosters weigh 8.5 pounds (3.9 kilos) and hens weigh 6.5 pounds (3 kilos).
 They have a single variety, with pure white plumage, red wattles and earlobes, and a medium size rose comb.